arielsalvo/cli_parse_guide/cli_parsing.md

 - In this case the device's `ansible_network_os` was converted to the ntc_template format `cisco_nxos`.
 Alternatively the `os` could have been provided with the `parser/os` key.
 - The `cisco_nxos_show_interface.textfsm` template, included with the ntc_templates package, was used to parse the output
 - Additional information about the `ntc_templates` python library can be foud here: https://github.com/networktocode/ntc-templates
-- Red Hat Ansible Automation Platform subscription support is limited to the use of public API as documented.
+- Red Hat Ansible Automation Platform subscription support is limited to the use of the ntc_templates public APIs as documented.

-### pyATS parsing engine example
+### Parsing with pyATS

 pyATS is part of the Cisco Test Automation & Validation Solution.
 It includes many predefined parsers for a number of network platforms and commands.
 The predefined parsers that are part of the pyATS package can be used with the `cli_parse` module.